 Measures that will be kept in place to keep interactions and data exchange secure.

 How participants can gain access to these resources and tool.

 Ways to improve visibility and accessibility to these tools.

-For a list of collaborative tools see this subchapter.
+For a list of collaborative tools check out Tools for Collaboration.

 Informal interactions are instrumental for ensuring full engagement of your participants, therefore provide ways for:

 Encouraging casual team conversations between meetings by setting some pre-planned social discussions/interaction plans.

 Helping people from different time zones to catch up and build a sense of belonging (for example, by shared notes or summary emails).

 Check out an example of informal coffee chats in Informal Coffee Chats.